HathorNetwork/tx-mining-service/README.md

 When there is no transaction to be mined, miners receive mining blocks to be mined.

+## API Docs

+Check out the full documentation in the OpenAPI Documentation in `api-docs.js`.

 ## How to run?

     python main.py https://node1.mainnet.hathor.network/